Our Top 10 Most Spectacular Waterfalls

 2. Iguazú Falls, Puerto Iguazu, Argentina

 The border between Brazil and Argentina is home to one of the world’s greatest natural phenomena, the Iguazú Falls.
-In the midst of a subtropical nature reserve, the earth seems to open up and 275 separate falls crash over a horseshoe-shaped precipice, nearly five kilometres wide and 90 metres high.
+In the midst of a subtropical nature reserve, the earth seems to open up and 275 separate falls crash over a horseshoe-shaped precipice, nearly 5 km (3 miles) wide and 90 m (295 ft) high.

 3. Angel Falls, Gran Sabana, Venezuela

 Inspiration for Sir Arthur Conan Doyle’s famous ‘The Lost World’, the great flat-topped mountains of the Gran Sabana are home to Angel Falls, the world's highest waterfall.
 The falls are named after the American pilot Jimmy Angel, who crash-landed here when looking for gold in the 1930s.